crossplane/docs/content/master/concepts/pods.md

 faster.

 {{< hint "important" >}}
-Most providers use their own `--max-reconcile-rate`.
+Most Providers use their own `--max-reconcile-rate`.
 This determines the same settings for Providers and their managed resources.
 Applying the `--max-reconcile-rate` to Crossplane only controls the rate for core Crossplane resources.
 {{< /hint >}}
 ##### Reconcile retry rate

-When Crossplane checks a resource and it's not in the desired state they 100 times per second.
-If the resource is still not in the desired state Crossplane checks the `--max-reconcile-rate` times per second.
-By default, the `--max-reconcile-rate` value of 10 means checking 10 times per second.

-{{< hint "note" >}}
-Kubernetes defines the initial rate of 100 times per second.
-This isn't configurable.
-{{< /hint >}}
+The `--max-reconcile-rate` setting configures the number of times per second Crossplane or a provider attempts to correct a resource.
+The default value is 10 times per second.

-All core Crossplane components share the retry rate.
-Each Provider implements their own retry rate.
+All core Crossplane components share the reconcile rate.
+Each Provider implements their own max reconcile rate setting.

 ##### Number of reconcilers